During National Dairy Month in June, we are celebrating the joy of real dairy through social media, educational resources, and events.

 Here are a few of the ways we’re telling the dairy story this month:

-- We worked with DMI and four dairy farmers across New England to create content for this TikTok that celebrates the next generation of farmers and the contributions they make in their communities.
+- We worked with DMI and four dairy farmers across New England to create content for a social media video that celebrates the next generation of farmers and the contributions they make in their communities.

-- The TJ Show: Until Further Notice podcast: This June & July, we are partnering with podcaster and former radio host TJ Taormina on an 8-week sponsorship.
+- The TJ Show Podcast: This June & July, we are partnering with podcaster and former radio host TJ Taormina on an 8-week sponsorship.
 Throughout the sponsorship, TJ will share personal and authentic messages each week highlighting why he and his family choose real dairy.
 As part of this program, TJ took a virtual farm tour on Whittier Farm hosted by Sam Whittier.
 TJ has a loyal fan base primarily in Boston, with listeners spanning across New England and New York.